 Older children and teens are usually treated at home with self care to keep them comfortable until the symptoms pass.
 Infants and toddlers are more likely to have complications, so they are often treated in the hospital.
 During a hospital stay, children with whooping cough:

-May be given medications to relieve inflamed airways.
+May be given medicines to relieve inflamed airways

 Antibiotics won’t cure whooping cough in most cases.
 But they may be prescribed to help make your child less contagious.
 In that case:

-Be sure your child takes the medication as directed.
+Be sure your child takes the medicine as directed.
 For example, some antibiotics should be taken with food.